-Rachel Botsman is known around the world for her visionary thinking on how the power of collaboration and trust enabled by technologies will change the way we live, work, bank and consume.
+Rachel Botsman is a recognized global authority on how collaboration and trust enabled by technologies will change the way we live, work, bank and consume.

-She is known for originating the theory of ‘collaborative consumption’ with her acclaimed book, What’s Mine is Yours (HarperCollins, 2010).
-The concept was subsequently named by TIME as one of the ‘10 Ideas that Will Change the World’ and by Thinkers50 as the 2015 Breakthrough Idea that has ‘the potential to change the way we think about business forever.’
-Her TED talks on the subject have been viewed more than two million times and she was named as one of the world’s top 20 speakers to keynote your conference by Monocle.
+She defined the theory of “collaborative consumption” with her acclaimed book, What’s Mine is Yours (HarperCollins, 2010).
+The concept was subsequently named by TIME as one of the “Ten Ideas That Will Change the World” and by Thinkers50 as the 2015 Breakthrough Idea that will change the way we think about business forever.
+Her TED talks on the subject have been viewed more than two million times.

-Her writing has appeared in the Wall Street Journal, Harvard Business Review, The Economist, The New York Times, The Guardian, and more.
-Botsman is a contributing editor at Wired and writes a monthly column for the Australian Financial Review about the mindset of entrepreneurs who see the world differently.
-She provides commentary for CNN, the BBC, ABC, and NPR and many other news outlets.
+Her writing appears in the Wall Street Journal, Harvard Business Review, the Economist, the New York Times, the Guardian and more.
+Rachel is a contributing editor at Wired and writes a monthly column for the Australian Financial Review about the mindset of entrepreneurs who see the world differently.
+She provides commentary for CNN, the BBC, ABC, NPR and many other news outlets.

 What people say

 The feedback from her session on trust has been wonderful!
 All of our delegates really felt they could take a lot away and actually apply it, which of course is our ultimate goal.